-On May 18th, 2016, the Department of Labor's (DOL) Wage and Hour Division issued its long-awaited Final Rule regarding “white collar” exemptions under the Fair Labor Standards Act (FLSA).
-This rule doubles the annual salary threshold under which an employee can qualify for overtime and will go into effect later this year on December 1, 2016.
-It’s prudent for Hawaii employers to not only familiarize themselves with the new legislation, but examine their employees’ current FLSA status’ and pay rates to ensure compliance.
+May 2016 The Department of Labor’s (DOL) Wage and Hour Division issued its long-awaited Final Rule regarding “white collar” exemptions under the Fair Labor Standards Act (FLSA).
+This rule would have doubled the annual salary threshold under which an employee can qualify for overtime and will go into effect on December 1, 2016.